- Undergraduate Admissions Information

 Additional information is available from the Coordinator of Prior Learning Assessment.

 The College Level Examination program (CLEP) provides people with the opportunity to gain college credit in general academic areas, as well as in a foreign language, by performing well on specific tests.
 The tests measure knowledge gained through life experiences during travel, work, military service, etc. Information on credit awarded based on CLEP exams may be obtained by contacting the Coordinator of Prior Learning Assessment at Marywood.
 Those who wish to be considered for advanced status through CLEP should take the CLEP examinations and request the test scores be reported directly to Marywood University (CEEB code number: 2407).

 Portfolio credits are based on prior learning.
 They are not applicable toward the minimum number of credits which must be earned at Marywood in order to receive a degree (i.e., 42 credits in the case of the baccalaureate degree).

 To be eligible to present a portfolio, you must be a matriculating Marywood University student in good academic standing.
 Students will need to meet with the Coordinator of Prior Learning Assessment before an application can be sent to the department for review.
 For additional information, contact the Coordinator of Prior Learning Assessment.

-In order for credits to be transferred to Marywood from other colleges and universities, the courses must be college-level, and a minimum grade of C is required.
+In order for credits to be transferred to Marywood from other colleges and universities, the courses must be college-level and a minimum grade of C is required.
 (A grade of C- is not transferable.)
 Transferable courses must be equivalent to courses offered at Marywood and appropriate to meet degree requirements in a student’s major.
+Some disciplines may require a higher grade for transfer than the University minimum.
 Some course credits may transfer only as general electives.
 Grades do not transfer, only credits.
 A student’s QPA (quality point average) at Marywood University depends on courses taken at Marywood or through a formal Consortium agreement such as that with the University of Scranton.